sbalcombe/stuartbalcombe/src/pages/a/what-i-learned-in-2017/index.md

 category: "post"
 tags: ["life"]
 excerpt: "I did a lot of different things in 2017 and learned from a lot of amazing people.
 Here’s my year in review and some goals for 2018."
+sell: "Want to follow my progress?
+Drop your email in the box below to get updates."
 ---

 2017 was a roller coaster year.
 This is the first time I’ve done a retrospective publically, but binging on the great reviews from people I look up to it seemed like the thing to do.
 So without further ado, here’s my year in review and some goals for 2018.